liferay/liferay-screens/android/README.md

 Also, some screenlets can be used individually without the need to import an entire module.
 These include:

 - [`AssetListScreenlet`](documentation/AssetListScreenlet.md): Shows a list of assets managed by [Liferay's Asset Framework](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/asset-framework-liferay-portal-6-2-dev-guide-06-en).
 This includes web content, blog entries, documents, users and more.
 - [`WebContentDisplayScreenlet`](Documentation/WebContentDisplayScreenlet.md): Shows the HTML of web content.
-This screenlet uses the features avaiable in [Web Content Management](https://dev.liferay.com/discover/portal/-/knowledge_base/6-2/web-content-management).
+This screenlet uses the features available in [Web Content Management](https://dev.liferay.com/discover/portal/-/knowledge_base/6-2/web-content-management).

 ## Listing of Available Views